xmonader/info_foundation/docs/news/web_new.md

 - is the new website http://www2.threefold.me better than http://www.threefold.me
 - do you like https://www2.threefoldtoken.com/team/ better than https://www.threefoldtoken.com/community/ (the moving icons with popups), or do you prefer the previous system.
 - will you consider using the new chat system, which is less noisy or do you prefer the telegram chat system
+- do you like the idea we have now tech/grid separater from token website?
+- ...